Noel Gallagher's High Flying Birds (album): Critical reception

 Noel Gallagher's High Flying Birds received positive reviews from music critics.
 On Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 69 based on 33 reviews, indicating "generally favorable reviews".
 The BBC review praised Gallagher for continuing the proven formula of songwriting he adopted in Oasis, describing the album as an "enjoyable record".
-Despite giving it a rating of eight out of ten the NME claimed that the album may have benefited from the vocals of former Oasis frontman Liam Gallagher.
-Writing for The Daily Telegraph, critic Neil McCormick awarded the album the highest rating possible, claiming that "High Flying Birds is the best collection of [Noel] Gallagher tunes since his Morning Glory days", referring to the critically acclaimed 1995 Oasis album (What's the Story) Morning Glory? as a benchmark for the album.
-Website Digital Spy took a similar view, proposing that "Despite all the hints to the contrary, Gallagher has managed to shrug off potentially suffocating expectations to record what could be his best album since (What's the Story) Morning Glory?."
-Stephen Thomas Erlewine of Allmusic, however, was somewhat more critical: whilst admitting that "Gallagher does come up with some keepers," he noted that "the little brass flourishes... don't stop the album from playing like a succession of variations on "Don't Look Back in Anger" and "The Importance of Being Idle"," concluding that Gallagher is "missing anything resembling rock & roll, skimping on quick tempos and loud guitars."
+Despite giving it a rating of eight out of ten, NME wrote that the album may have benefited from the vocals of former Oasis frontman Liam Gallagher.
+Digital Spy proposed that "despite all the hints to the contrary, Gallagher has managed to shrug off potentially suffocating expectations to record what could be his best album since (What's the Story) Morning Glory?."
+Writing for The Daily Telegraph, Neil McCormick awarded the album the highest rating possible, arguing that "High Flying Birds is the best collection of [Noel] Gallagher tunes since his Morning Glory days", referring to the critically acclaimed 1995 Oasis album as a benchmark for the album.

+Stephen Thomas Erlewine of AllMusic was more critical: whilst writing that "Gallagher does come up with some keepers," he noted that "the little brass flourishes... don't stop the album from playing like a succession of variations on "Don't Look Back in Anger" and "The Importance of Being Idle"," concluding that Gallagher is "missing anything resembling rock & roll, skimping on quick tempos and loud guitars."
+Alexis Petridis of The Guardian awarded it three stars out of five.
+He praised "indelible melodies" that "carry you blithely along, indifferent to the shortcomings of the rest of the song", concluding, "For now, it'll do that it's a more enjoyable album than Oasis' latter-day catalogue.
+At the risk of handing out some well-worn advice, anyone hoping to hear a radical departure might be recommended to hold on."

 Mojo placed the album at number 46 on its list of the "Top 50 Albums of 2011".
-American Songwriter ranked the album at number 42 on their list of the "Top 50 Albums of 2011".
-Q ranked the album at number 21 on its list of the "Top 50 Albums of 2011".
-Rolling Stone readers ranked the album at number 9 on their list of "The Best Albums of 2011".
+American Songwriter ranked it number 42 on its list of the "Top 50 Albums of 2011".
+Q ranked it number 21 on its list of the "Top 50 Albums of 2011".
+Rolling Stone readers ranked it number 9 on its list of "The Best Albums of 2011".